AstraZeneca accelerates cancer drug testing

-LONDON (Reuters) - AstraZeneca has enrolled the first patient into a final-stage clinical trial of a new drug for a rare type of leukemia as the group’s new CEO delivers on a promise to accelerate its oncology programs.
+LONDON, May 16 (Reuters) - AstraZeneca has enrolled the first patient into a final-stage clinical trial of a new drug for a rare type of leukaemia as the group’s new CEO delivers on a promise to accelerate its oncology programmes.

-Britain’s second-biggest drugmaker said on Thursday the Phase III clinical trial would test moxetumomab pasudotox in patients with hairy cell leukemia who have not responded to or have relapsed after standard therapy.
+Britain’s second-biggest drugmaker said on Thursday the Phase III clinical trial would test moxetumomab pasudotox in patients with hairy cell leukaemia who have not responded to or have relapsed after standard therapy.

 AstraZeneca also announced plans to move two other oncology drugs - olaparib for ovarian cancer and selumetinib for lung cancer - into Phase III trials in the second half of 2013.